 You’ll be serenaded by tūī and pursued by pīwakawaka on most day walks.
 In more mountainous terrain, you might meet a kea, or glimpse the rare, golf-ball-sized rock wren.

 The local Department of Conservation centre staff have loads of great suggestions, maps and information.
 They’ll also be able to let you know about any weather patterns or other potential hazards to be weary of.
 Because the terrain here is mountainous, the weather is changeable and it can quickly get cold, wet and snowy – even in summer.
 For videos and more detailed information on New Zealand walking and hiking tracks, visit Plan My Walk.

 Excellent services, hiking gear shops and transport options

 Queenstown has a great range of services for those wanting to embark on a hiking adventure.

 Car relocation services run between most of the Great Walks – meaning you can leave your car at one end of the track and it’ll be waiting for you at the other end of the track when you’ve finished.
-There’s also pick up and drop off services, so you’ll never need to worry about getting home after a long and rewarding hike.
+There are also pick-up and drop-off services, so you’ll never need to worry about getting home after a long and rewarding hike.

 A number of Queenstown-based companies operate guided hikes on the popular multi-day walks.
 These are becoming increasingly popular with those who want to meet like-minded individuals and don’t want to forgo a little luxury in the wilderness.